Guides

 Diagonal 293.4cm (9ft 7½in) 274cm (8ft 11¾in)

-The throwing distance remains the same, but the board is lowered to 137cm (4ft 6in) so that the bullseye is at a comfortable eye-level height for seated players.
+The board drops to 137cm (4ft 6in) so the bullseye sits at a comfortable eye-level height for seated players.
+The throwing distance stays at 237cm — same as standing darts.
 These are the official measurements used in PDC wheelchair darts events.

 Frequently Asked Questions